dreamerlyhq/docs/pages/docs/getting-started/quickstart.md

 Dreamerly has three components:

-- Developer Dashboard: Your one-stop shop for all transaction logs, API keys, billing and more.
+- Dreamerly Dashboard: Your one-stop shop for all transaction logs, API keys, billing and more.
 - Backend HTTP REST APIs: Your backend uses the Dreamerly REST APIs to perform actions such as creating new wallets, deploying NFT collections, minting NFTs, etc.
-- Frontend SDKs: Your iOS and Android apps bundle Dreamerly's SDKs to handle in-app purchases and transactions.
+- Frontend SDKs: Your iOS apps bundle Dreamerly's SDKs to handle in-app purchases and transactions.

 ### Step 1: Create a Dreamerly account